How Old Do You Have to Be to Serve or Bartend in Oregon?

 How Old Do You Have to Be to Work in a Liquor Store in Oregon?

 To work at an OLCC-licensed liquor store, employees must be at least 18 years old.
 However, employees under 21 cannot sell, handle, or transport distilled spirits.
 They may only assist with non-alcoholic products or work in non-sales-related roles.
+They cannot sell or handle distilled spirits until they are 21.

 Alcohol Service Permit Requirements

 In Oregon, anyone serving, selling, or managing alcohol service must obtain an Alcohol Service Permit from the Oregon Liquor and Cannabis Commission (OLCC).
+This includes bartenders, who must be 21 or older to perform mixing and pouring duties, and servers, who can be certified starting at 18 depending on their role.

 Steps to Obtain an Alcohol Service Permit